oqolarte/oblong/content/project/site.md

 ## Inspiration

-Back in high school, I'm not the brightest pupil in our computer lab, and I'm okay with that.
+In high school, computer lab was not my favorite, and I'm okay with that.

 One of our "lab works" was to create our own website.
+It had to be interesting, catchy.
+That's why many of my classmates had `<marquee>` and `<blink>` tags in their works.

 I don't remember how mine looked, but I'm sure it's basic, with broken links hither and thither.

 More than a decade later, here I am, building one again.
+Only this time, I have more enthusiasm.
-At least I retained the important bits on how HTML works, so I'm not starting from zero.
+At least I've retained the important bits on how HTML works, so I'm not starting from zero.

 I'd like to say that I dedicate this to my former self, who couldn't seem to grasp the importance of web design.
-Even today, I can only rely on Hugo, a working knowledge in HTML and CSS, and a little bit of patience to set everything up.
+As we rely on the internet for improving our collective knowledge, web designers and developers *must see to it* that everyone can access information, in spite of the current tech they have.

 Here are some other sites from which I got inspiration:
 - Low-tech Magazine, the [solar-powered one](https://solar.lowtechmagazine.com).
 Their article on [how to build a low-tech website](https://solar.lowtechmagazine.com/2018/09/how-to-build-a-lowtech-website.html) is eye-opening.
-- [1MB Club](https://1mb.club), and it's contemporaries, [512KB Club](https://512kb.club), and [250KB Club](https://250kb.club)
+- [1MB Club](https://1mb.club), and it's contemporaries, [512KB Club](https://512kb.club), [250KB Club](https://250kb.club), and even [1024b Club](https://1024b.club)
 - The "[Best Motherfucking Website](https://bestmotherfucking.website)"
 - [Dan Luu's website](https://danluu.com), although it begs a few design tweaks to improve readability.